Hartford City’s Hotel Ingram

 Just two years later, A. G. Emswhiller sold the hotel to James Cronin Jr. and W. C. Niece6.
 My list of transactions is far from complete, but even the partial paper trail I found makes one thing clear: the Hotel Ingram, later the Hartford, was bought and sold very frequently.
 Its story is marked by constant change.

 The Hotel Hartford was in operation as late as 19557, but I’m unsure of when it closed for good.
 By 1986, the building was dilapidated.
 That year, Joe Smith, Kurt Gentis, and Jim Landis purchased the structure, which housed two businesses on its first floor- Hair Attractions and Marion Bonham Abstract Company.
-At that time, the north side of the hotel was the only portion where its original features were intact8.
+At that time, the north side of the hotel was the only portion where its original features were intact8

 For all its changes in ownership, name, and purpose, though, the old Hotel Ingram still commands attention.
 It remains one of downtown Hartford City’s strongest architectural voices as a reminder of the optimism and ambition that once surged through the square during the gas-boom years.
 Aside from Hartford City’s landmark courthouse, buildings like the Ingram are why the town punches above its weight!
 It’s a place that still rewards anyone willing to slow down, look up, and imagine Hartford City as it was during its gas boom heyday.